Rezzt-93/-data-analytics-portfolio-projects/powerbi/himalayan expeditions/README.md

 # Himalayan Expeditions Analytics Dashboard
 A four-page Power BI dashboard exploring the historical development of Himalayan expeditions, peak popularity, expedition success, recorded risk, and the global participation of expedition members.
-> **Project status:** Completed dashboard, final validation and portfolio publication in progress.

 ## Project Overview
 The project was created to answer four main questions:
 How has Himalayan expedition activity changed over time?
 Which peaks attracted the most expeditions and achieved the highest success rates?
 Which peaks combined expedition success with elevated recorded risk?
 Where did registered expedition participants come from?
 The final report contains four pages:
 Expedition Trends
 Peak Popularity & Success